Moment

 An image without an alt, whoops

-Heading into the photoshoot, one of the main challenges I anticipated was racing the sunlight.
+One of the main challenges I anticipated heading into the photoshoot was racing the sunlight.
 My strategy was to capture the key shots early in the day to avoid the difficulties of the harsh midday light.
 As the day unfolded, the sunlight became less of an obstacle and more of an asset.
 I could work with it effectively rather than dodge it.

 Managing white balance is critical in such dynamic lighting conditions, and one must decide whether to meter for the shadows or the highlights.
 I prefer to meter for the highlights and whites because it's simpler to recover details in the shadows and mid-tones during post-processing than to correct overexposed highlights.